Tastings & Events

 Second Thursday of December (Dec.
 11, 2014) – 7:15

 The Grand Finale: A blind tasting!
 Sample four pairs of wines “blind.”
 One will be a $12-$15 value; the other a $25-$40 star.
 Can you tell them apart?
 And which do you prefer?
 In this festive session, you’ll learn why wines cost what they do and tricks for getting the most wine for your hard-earned dollar.
 And you’ll find out how much a price tag may influence your preferences – One Sip at a Time.

-NEW THIS YEAR - Deep Dive Into Great Grapes
+NEW THIS YEAR - Sunday Classes - A Deep Dive Into Great Grapes

 Each of these new classes focuses on one grape: how and where it’s grown, how it’s made into wine, and the major styles of wine it yields.
 You’ll sample at least six wines, including one over $40 wine.
 Choose from six bi-monthly classes on the second Sunday of the month.
-Each class only $25 (and you can use your 2014 OSAAT Passport, too!).
+Each class only $25.

 Cabernet Sauvignon – Sunday, March 9, 5:00 pm